pengzhenghao/PengZhenghao.github.io/_pages/pronunciation.md

 It sounds very similar to *john-how*.
 The instinct of an English speaker might pronounce *zen-how*.

-I also have a Starbucks name "Mark Peng".
+I also have a Starbucks name *Mark Peng*.

-I actually prefer you to call my Family name "Peng" as its posterior probability for referring me is higher than the names starting with *Zhen(g)* :)